Funeral arrangements and costs

 The funeral director's job may include the following:

 Prices for grave plots and burials in Ireland can vary a lot, so check around for prices, if possible.
-You may like to read through our document on Burial Grounds in Ireland here.

 The Irish Association of Funeral Directors has a Customer Care Charter that includes a complaints procedure.
 The procedure involves investigating complaints, trying to find a resolution and providing a full response in writing within 30 days.